ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group G\*.

-  In particular, the RS associates the access token with the tuple (Aud, AuthCred), where:
+  In particular, the RS associates the access token with the tuple (SeriesId, Aud, AuthCred), where:

+  * SeriesId is the identifier of the token series which the access token belongs to, as indicated by the 'token_series_id' claim of the access token.

-  * Aud is the target audience indicated by the 'aud' claim of the access token.
+  * Aud is the target audience, as indicated by the 'aud' claim of the access token.

   * AuthCred is the authentication credential that the client uses in G\*, i.e., AUTH_CRED_C\*.

 Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.

 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

-Given a Recipient Context within a Group OSCORE Security Context, the RS MUST delete every access token associated with that Recipient Context if any of the following occurs:

-* The RS deletes that Recipient Context.

-* The RS updates the client's authentication credential in that Recipient Context, i.e., in the case that the client has changed its authentication credential in the OSCORE group.

 ## Client-RS Secure Communication ## {#sec-client-rs-secure-communication}